Benefits Of A Psych Evaluation For Mental Health

 Clinical interviews

 A clinical interview, which can now also be conducted through an online psychological evaluation, may involve a conversation between a mental health professional and a client.
-The purpose of this is to gather information the professional can use to assess the client’s mental well-being.
+The purpose of this is to gather information the professional can use to evaluate the client’s mental well-being.
 It could occur during a therapy session or as a standalone appointment.
 Often, clinical psychologists perform these interviews.

 Psychological tests